awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 ## Alternate Domain Names \(CNAMEs\)<a name="StreamingDistValuesCNAME"></a>

 Optional\.
 You can associate one or more CNAME aliases with a distribution so that you can use your domain name \(for example, example\.com\) in the URLs for your objects instead of using the domain name that CloudFront assigned when you created your distribution\.
-For more information, see [Using Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
+For more information, see [Adding and Moving Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.

 ## Logging<a name="StreamingDistValuesLoggingOnOff"></a>